INTERCROSSING/metapasta/doc/metapasta-output-files.md

 - One row per taxa with assigned reads in **any** of the samples in the set
 - One additional row with the data of reads **Not assigned via GI** (the column name should be `Not assigned via GI`)
 - One additional row with the data of reads **Not assigned at this rank** (the column name should be `Not assigned at this rank`)
+- One additional row with the data of reads **Not assigned due to BBH/LCA thresholds** (the column name should be `Not assigned due to threshold`)
 - One additional row with the total values of the counts and percentages for the **direct** assignments only (not cummulative)